solana-foundation/developer-content/docs/core/accounts.md

 - Native programs are built-in programs included with the Solana runtime.

+- Sysvar accounts are special accounts that store network cluster state.

 ## Account

 Each account is identifiable by its unique address, represented as 32 bytes in